NVISOsecurity/posh-dsc-windows-hardening/README.md

 - Azure Secure Center Baseline for Windows Server 2016
 - Windows Event Log and Audit Policy Best Practices

+Read more about it on our [NVISO Blog](https://blog.nviso.eu/2020/03/03/windows-server-hardening-with-powershell-dsc/)

 ## CIS Microsoft Windows Server 2016 benchmark v1.1.0

 The CIS1.1.0_WindowsServer2016.ps1 file contains the Powershell DSC configuration applying the CIS Microsoft Windows Server 2016 benchmark with the recommended controls.